Bubblehead333/slim-twig-authentication/README.md

 This project builds upon the lightweight Slim framework and uses Twig templates to render views.
-It is intended to be a convenient solution for building lightweight websites with small databases.
+It is intended to be a convenient solution for building lightweight websites with small databases storing user information.

 The repository contains:
 Slim - http://www.slimframework.com/